-At Artisti Prozymi, also in Mykonos town, you’ll find a dizzying array of tempting pastries and other baked goods, from cakes, pies and cannoli to sweet waffles topped with generous scoops of ice cream and drizzled with Nutella.
-The café also sells breads, sandwiches, salads and other light bites.
+At Artisti Prozymi, also in Mykonos town, you’ll find a dizzying array of tempting pastries and other baked goods, from cakes, pies, and cannoli to sweet waffles topped with generous scoops of ice cream drizzled with Nutella.
+The café also sells bread, sandwiches, salads, and other light bites.

 Top Photo Spots in Mykonos

-- Agias Paraskevis Street: This impossibly narrow stone-paved alleyway features white walls and jewel-toned blue and green doors, shutters, balconies and porches, all perfect for capturing in a photo.
+Agias Paraskevis Street: This impossibly narrow stone-paved alleyway features white walls and jewel-toned blue and green doors, shutters, balconies, and porches, all perfect for capturing a photo.

-- Elia Beach: Stark white sands and electric blue sea make this stretch of beach the ideal place to capture the coastal beauty of Mykonos.
+Elia Beach: Stark-white sands and the electric blue sea make this stretch of beach the ideal place to capture the coastal beauty of Mykonos.